Skip to main content

 Key Findings

-• IMPORTED: __media_0CA94E4691754C589E35CC3DB42EBC29.gif Of 29 experts interviewed, 12 said that current physician report cards needed either modest changes or total revamping; 13 of the interviewees felt that report cards needed changes somewhere between these two options.
+• Of 29 experts interviewed, 12 said that current physician report cards needed either modest changes or total revamping; 13 of the interviewees felt that report cards needed changes somewhere between these two options.

 • The majority of interviewees felt that consumers are unaware these report cards are publicly available or that they are unable to use the information provided.